WJST: History

-On July 1, 2021, Pretoria Fields Collective Media entered into a Local Marketing Agreement with JetStream Media to operate WPFQ.
+On July 1, 2021, Pretoria Fields Collective Media entered into a Local Marketing Agreement with JetStream Media LLC to operate WPFQ.
 JetStream took Q102 The Queen Bee off the air on July 1, 2021, to make adjustments to the equipment at the WPFQ tower site.
-On July 2, 2021, at noon, JetStream Media launched WPFQ as a classic hits station, branded as "Retro FM 102.1" playing hits of the 1980s and 1990s.
+On July 2, 2021, at noon, JetStream Media launched WPFQ as a classic hits station, branded as "102.1 Retro FM" playing hits of the 1980s and 1990s.
 The first song Retro FM played was "Groove Is in the Heart" by Deee-Lite, the very first song that (now owner) John Golobish, Jr. ever played on the air when his career started at WHJB radio in December 1990.
 On July 8, 2021, JetStream Media filed an Assignment of Authorization with the FCC to purchase WPFQ from Pretoria Fields Collective Media for $100,000.
 On December 28, 2021, JetStream Media consummated the purchase of WPFQ and changed the callsign to the current WJST effective January 14, 2022.

-On January 1, 2023, WJST dropped the "Hits of the 80s and 90s" branding on 102.1 Retro FM and adopted "Southwest Georgia's Retro Hits," adding music from the early 2000s to its playlist.
+On January 1, 2023, WJST dropped the "Hits of the 80s and 90s" branding on Retro FM and adopted a more modern Classic Hits format and "Southwest Georgia's Retro Hits" as its slogan, adding music from the 2000s to its playlist of 80s and 90s hits.

+On July 9, 2024, WJST moved from its original broadcast tower, on the west side of Sylvester, Georgia, to another tower on the east side of town that gives WJST's broadcast antenna an additional almost 100 feet in height.
+A new antenna system, transmitter and all-digital wiring were installed, giving WJST a much better sound quality.
+The additional antenna height greatly improved WJST's signal, especially to its east over the city of Tifton, Georgia, where the previous tower actually blocked the signal from reaching Tifton very well.